Kern's Counselor Corner

 HOW TO APPLY:

-Step 2: Select the FSA ID icon.
+Step 1: Go to fsaid.ed.gov to create an FSA ID.
 Both parent AND student need a FSA ID, which is a username and password that allows you to save your information electronically.
 Be sure to write down your FSA ID username and password as well as any security questions/answers so you can access these in upcoming years.

-Step 3: Return to www.fafsa.ed.gov and select "Start a New FAFSA".
+Step 2: Go to www.fafsa.ed.gov and select "Start Here".
 The FAFSA will require your tax information from the previous year, social security numbers, and birthdates.
 It is critical that accurate information is provided on the FAFSA - including full names (not nicknames) - or the FAFSA will process with errors, which will slow down the award process.

 Applying for financial aid can be confusing and sometimes frustrating.
 You may call the financial aid office at the college you plan to attend to ask questions - they are the professionals and can give you accurate answers.
 I’m certainly not an expert, but I can also do my best to help you find the answers to your questions.
 Feel free to call me at 218.837.5101 ext.
 217.